Mushbt/battleships-pp3/README.md

 - GitHub template came from [Code Institute](https://codeinstitute.net)
 - Colors used in my repository came from [Gist][gist.github.com/minism/1590432]
 - I was able to solve some of the bugs I encountered by searching on [Stack OverFlow](https://stackoverflow.com/)
 - The tutors at [Code Institute](https://codeinstitute.net) for always being there when ever I was stuck.
-A special thank you to Rebecca for being patient and really taking her time to help me find where my code was breaking!
+A special thank you to Rebecca and Sarah for being patient and really taking their time to help me find where my code was breaking!
 - The [Slack Community](https://slack.com) for also helping me resolve bugs and for testing my app throughout!
 - My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for giving me great feedback on how to improve my game!